mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

     - Jane Street (no EE internships)
     - DRW (no EE internships)
 - Automotive/Self-Driving/EV:
+  - Make cars, more growth due to rising popularity of EVs and autonomous vehicles
+  - Lots of work with motors/batteries, sensing/computer vision/signal processing, sensors
+  - Some overlap with tech
+  - Tech-focused companies are often in San Francisco Bay Area, but there are tons of opportunies everywhere
   - Companies include:
     - Tesla
     - Waymo